 - The Department of Justice should ensure that all federal law enforcement agencies’ policies on use of force comply with international law and standards for the use of force by law enforcement, that is that law enforcement should reserve deadly force as a last resort, in order to prevent death or serious bodily injury to the officer or another person.

-- The President should reinstate the Obama era executive order banning the transfer of 1033 program, or surplus military equipment, to local law enforcement.
+- The President should issue an executive order placing a moratorium on the transfer of military weapons and vehicles through the Department of Defense 1033 Program, to state and local law enforcement.

 - HR 4359: “Police Exercising Absolute Care with Everyone Act of 2019 or PEACE Act” (May 2020) (available here)